mia1024/terminal-minesweeper/README.md

 ![](screenshots/area_highlight.png)

-It also has a dark mode for people who don't want to embrace the lord of the light
+It also has a dark mode for people who refuses to embrace the Lord of Light

 ![](screenshots/darkmode.png)